bernardio5/bookie/README.md

 # bookie

-<b>A set of Python scripts that operate on a the Project Gutenberg collection. </b>
+<b>A set of Python scripts that operate on the Project Gutenberg collection and its data. </b>

 This is not a mirror of Project Gutenberg; it is a collection of scripts for working with thier data.